aerele/india-banking/docs/usage.md

 > [!NOTE]
 > It is recommended to create and use a separate user for India Banking API usage, instead of using an existing user in the system, to make sure the audit events are properly tracked.

-## Step 3 - Create and Setup the Backend Connector
+## Step 3 - Create and Setup the Bank Connector

-A Backend Connector is the communication channel between the frontend the backend for a company bank account.
-This means that a Backend Connector should be created for every company bank account that is used to transact *from*, and there can be **only one** Connector per company bank accont.
+A Bank Connector is the communication channel between the frontend the backend for a company bank account.
+This means that a Bank Connector should be created for every company bank account that is used to transact *from*, and there can be **only one** Connector per company bank accont.

+> [!IMPORTANT]
+> Despite what the name might imply, a Bank Connector **does not** communicate with the bank's servers.
+It is only to signify that the Connector is for a Bank account.

-To create a new Backend Connector, search for and select "New Backend Connector" in the Awesome Bar (using Ctrl + G).
+To create a new Bank Connector, search for and select "New Bank Connector" in the Awesome Bar (using Ctrl + G).

-In the New Backend Connector form, fill the details as below:
+In the New Bank Connector form, fill the details as below:

 - **Company**: The company whose bank account is to be used in the transactions by this connector.
 - **Bank Account**: The Bank Account for which this connector is to be created.